It's Rush Limbaugh, the most listened to radio talk show in the country where we have more fun than a human being should be allowed to have.

 They don't think anything wrong with a big government.

-He ought to be so busy, so occupied with with things that he and his office only can deal with.
+He ought to be so busy, so occupied with things that he and his office only can deal with.

 Other people deal with this football stuff.

-The media's already on a on a path here to do damage to this game.
+free market will take care of it The media is already on a on a path here to do damage to this game.

-So young kids are still going to be able to play it and come up through the pipeline, as Obama called it, pop Warner and Junior High in high school and college football and so forth.
+So some might say in response to your question, well, he doesn't want to wipe out the game, so young kids are still going to be able to play it and come up through the pipeline, as Obama called it, Pop Warner, and junior high in high school and college football and so forth.

 What Obama wants to do is simply take this opportunity for control over people's lives and use it.